 Technologies such as e-readers and tablets allow for the presentation of richly interactive texts that can be adjusted in size to make reading easy.
-Textual presentations are also often accompanied with visual elements that bring the information to life, and present a different method for the learner to comprehend the information.
-For visual and auditory information, a simple way to enhance customization is to present the information in video or mp3 format, so that learners can comprehend the information at their own pace.
+Textual presentations are also often accompanied with visual elements that bring the information to life, and present multiple methods for the learner to comprehend the information.
+For visual and auditory information, a simple way to enhance customization is to present the information in video or mp3 format, so learners can comprehend the information at their own pace.

-Many people learn best by hearing information, which is why, even though it has been modified and enriched to appeal to more types of learners, the lecture is still staple for any educator.
+Many people learn best by hearing information, which is why, even though it has been modified and enriched to appeal to more types of learners, the lecture is still a staple for any educator.
 As with texts being accompanied by pictures, graphs, and interactive features, the ideal lecture will present information in multiple ways at the same time.

 UDL Background Information and Big Ideas

-One of the best ways to enhancing learning is to make the information relevant and interesting to the learner.
-Instead of presenting information simply as a series of facts, UDL principles call for the educators to connect the information through patterns and big ideas.
+One of the best ways to enhance learning is to make the information relevant and interesting to the learner.
+Instead of presenting information as a series of facts, UDL principles call for educators to connect the information through patterns and big ideas.

 Universal Design for Learning and Text to Speech

-When offered the chance to use this tool, some students whose profiles don’t suggest they need text to speech, have discovered that it helps them retain information, either by replacing reading dense texts or by reinforcing what is learned through reading.
+When offered the chance to use this tool, some students whose profiles don’t suggest they need text to speech have discovered that it helps them retain information, either by replacing reading dense texts or by reinforcing what is learned through reading.

 Some students even combine the two, allowing text to speech to run while they read along.
 This is called bimodal learning.
 Many UDL concepts may seem obvious or commonplace in the modern educational environment, but that is because they are highly effective.
 Whether teaching a group of students in a classroom or a workplace seminar, UDL concepts enhance the experience for all learners by making the information taught more understandable.
 Universal Design for Learning is a beneficial endeavor for educators of all types of learners—and ReadSpeaker offers TTS tools that support UDL integration.